Today, we are going to be comparing the Omega J8008C vs. J8006HDS.

 The Omega J8006HDS, on the other hand, comes with a motor that has a power that is peaked at 150 watts.

 The Omega J8006HDS is powerful enough to blend coffee beans, nuts (such as pecan milk, almond milk, peanut butter, and so on), minced herbs and garlic, etc.

 Winner: [The Omega J8008C]

-The number of speed regulations a masticating juicer like the Omega J8008C and the Omega J8006HDS has will help to regulate the fineness of the end product.
-The way the blenders work with varying speeds, that is precisely how the masticating juicers work as well.
+The number of speed regulations a masticating juicer like the Omega J8008C and the Omega J8006HDS has will help regulate the end product’s fineness.

-The Omega J8006HDS comes with just one-speed limit.
-So, ones you tap on the ON switch, the machine goes ahead with juicing, and its speed can’t be varied.
+The Omega J8006HDS comes with just a one-speed limit.
+So, once you tap on the ON switch, the machine goes ahead with juicing, and its speed can’t be varied.